imkaywu/imkaywu.github.io/_posts/2017-06-14-jekyll-template-change.md

 ---
-title: Changes to the al-filio theme
+title: Changes to the al-folio theme
 categories:
   - Dev
 tags: